Toddler Throwing Up Mucus: 5 Common Causes & How To Help

 So, administering cold and allergy medications made for children in accordance with product dosing recommendations can relieve your child’s symptoms medicinally.

-Contrary to popular belief, humidifiers are better than dehumidifiers at easing congestion.
 By adding moisture to the air, humidifiers help thin out mucus and keep inflammation at bay.

 These machines range in price and size (this one runs silently and is quite affordable — I use it myself!).
-Steam from a shower, simmer pot, or facial steamer achieve the same effect for a cheaper cost.

 Water

-Hydration is vital to any illness, especially those involving congestion.
 Water improves many of the body’s functions including fluid balance and toxin removal.
-In addition, it loosens and thins the mucus, making it easier to remove.

 Vapor Rub and Vapor Tablets

-On the other hand, vapor tablets are typically safe so long as they stay out of reach of your child.
-Tablets work by dissolving in a shower or simmer pot to release the same aroma as vapor rub.
-These are a great non-topical alternative.
+On the other hand, using vapor tablets is typically safe so long as they stay out of reach of your child.

 Nasal Irrigation